george-pearson/website-jekyll/_posts/2019-04-06-the-game-of-life.md

 ---
 layout: post
 title:  "The Game Of Life"
-subtitle: "A post about Conway's Game Of Life"
+subtitle: "A post about Conway's Game Of Life, and some JavaScript code to simulate it."
 date:   2019-04-06 11:00:00 +0000
 ---